 OUTPUT 4: CPD – Teacher’s continuing professional development

 An online innovative and freely available professional development training course with training modules (with a minimum of 15 training modules) for teacher trainers or train-the-trainers who want to improve the STEM education competences of their target audience (teachers and FabLab educators).
 Combined with the results of the self-assessment tools (output 2) teacher trainers will be able to select the modules that are applicable to their target audience.
-These modules will consist of concrete recommendations and user-scenarios for teacher educators and will be accompanied with advice as to how these materials can be used for workshops to sensitize and improve STEM education competences.
-These training modules will consist of both hands-on and reflection moments building on teachers’ own experiences and the good practices developed within this project (output 5).
+These modules consist of concrete recommendations and user-scenarios for teacher educators and they are accompanied with advice as to how these materials can be used for workshops to sensitize and improve STEM education competences.
+These training modules consist of both hands-on and reflection moments building on teachers’ own experiences and the good practices developed within this project (output 5).

 LEAD: QUEST – ARTEVELDE UNIVERSITY COLLEGE GHENT